 What Is Bipolar Disorder?

 Bipolar disorder is a diagnosable mental health condition that causes extreme mood swings or episodes of mania and depression.
 These mood swings can be severe and disrupt your normal life.
 Each episode can last for days, weeks, or months.
-This can lead to difficult periods in your life when simple things like family responsibilities, school, or work become far more challenging.
+This can lead to difficult periods when simple things like family responsibilities, school, or work become far more challenging.
 There is no cure for bipolar disorder, but with proper management and treatment, you can control your symptoms for a happy and fulfilling life.

 Different Types of Bipolar Disorder